1cbyc/Bad-Actors-Hackers/README.md

-# Bad-Actors-Hackers
+# Bad Actors Hackers in Africa Tech Space
-A list of Bad Actors and Hackers in African FinTech Space
+A list of Bad Actors and Hackers in Africa Tech Space